MoniqueAxt/MoniqueAxt.github.io/_posts/portfolio/2021-03-03-web-security-project.md

 #### XSS type 1 & 2
 AKA Reflected/Nonpersistent XSS (type 1) and Stored/Persistent XSS (type 2).
-The potential risks are mitigated by validating input as well as HTML-encoding output before echoing it using `htmlentities()` or `htmlspecialchars()` (see Table 15 & 16).
+The potential risks are mitigated by validating input as well as HTML-encoding output before echoing it using `htmlentities()` or `htmlspecialchars()`.
 A check is done in a PHP function
-- if the topic ID and title do not match the data in the database, no data is returned (see Table 17).
+- if the topic ID and title do not match the data in the database, no data is returned.
   Data fetched from the database is always executed using prepared SQL statements.

 In the case of a missed XSS bug, additional defensive measures were taken.
-*HttpOnly Cookies*, which helps protect some users (if the browser used supports this) by preventing cookies being read by the client using `document.cookie` (see Table 22).
+*HttpOnly Cookies*, which helps protect some users (if the browser used supports this) by preventing cookies being read by the client using `document.cookie`.

 *Double quotes* are used to wrap tag properties, which can help foil some attacks that can bypass HTML-encoding.